01: The practical driving test and extended test for cars

 In deciding whether or not direction indicators and stop lamps are in an acceptable condition for the purposes of the test, examiners should be guided by the principle that no candidate should be turned away whose test could reasonably be conducted; for example if both obligatory stop lamps are working but the high level light is not the test must proceed.

-If ‘L’ (or `D’ in Wales) plates (or only one plate) are not displayed the examiner should ask the candidate about their licensing entitlement.
+If one or both’L’ or `D’ in plates are not displayed the examiner should ask the candidate about their licensing entitlement.

-If the candidate holds a full licence for the category in which the test is being taken, or a valid licence issued outside the UK and has not been resident or a visitor for more than 12 months, the test should proceed normally.
+If the candidate holds a full driving licence issued outside the UK and they’ve not been resident or a visitor for more than 12 months, the test should proceed without ‘L’ or ‘D’ plates.

 1.24: Vehicle excise licence

 From 1 October 2014 the requirement to display a paper tax disc on a vehicle windscreen has been abolished - this applies to all vehicle categories.
 Therefore from this date if a vehicle is presented for test not displaying a tax disc or the tax disc is out of date the test must continue.